Felice Cohn (1884-1961)

 - Cohn’s first law cases involved land and mining claims and issues.

-- Cohn assisting in founding the State Equal Franchise Society and was the legislative committee chair in 1911.
+- Cohn assisted in founding the State Equal Franchise Society and was the legislative committee chair in 1911.
 It was through this position that Cohn wrote Nevada’s suffrage bill and led the lobbying effort needed to get it passed in 1913.

 - She assisted with founding the Non-Militant Suffrage Society (no parades and demonstrations as a way to bring change) and the Nevada Voter’s Club.